 One of the best ways to enjoy the area is renting or cabin or lodge with it's own hot tub, these include all the comforts of home plus the added luxury of your own private Jacuzzi to while away balmy summer evenings or enjoy a glass of bubbly under the stars on a crisp winter’s night.

-There are tons of hot tub lodges throughout the South West ideal for families, romantic weekends, groups of friends, there is even pet friendly holiday accommodation, so you can bring the dog along too and with early booking discounts and low deposit deals.
+There are tons of log cabins with hot tubs in the South West ideal for families, romantic weekends, groups of friends, there is even pet friendly holiday accommodation, so you can bring the dog along too and with early booking discounts and low deposit deals.
 There is something to suit all tastes and budgets.

 Small secluded lodges are popular with couples and because they usually only sleep 2 the prices are affordable.
-Perhaps you are looking for a luxurious hot tub lodge in the South West to spend Christmas or the New Year with the family, or searching for a large lodge with hot tub for an action-packed holiday with friends.
+Perhaps you are looking for a luxurious lodge in the South West to spend Christmas or the New Year with the family, or searching for a large property for an action-packed holiday with friends.

 The South West of England is packed with stunning beaches, small fishing towns and rolling hills, along with some of the best family days out in the country.

-We always enjoy short breaks to the south west because everything is always on your doorstep, ideal if you are on a short break.
+We always enjoy short breaks to the South West because everything is always on your doorstep, ideal if you are on a short break.
 Whether you choose a holiday lodge near Somerset, Dorset, Cornwall or Devon you will not be far away from historical sights, thrilling activities or secluded coves to explore and what better way to relax after a fun-packed day than relaxing with a glass of something chilled beneath the warm bubbles of your own exclusive hot tub.

 There is so much to do on your holiday in the South West that you’ll be spoilt for choice, enjoy some of the local cuisine at a picturesque country pub, delve into the underground caves in Devon or experience the tropical rainforest at the world’s largest greenhouse at the Eden project.